replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/04-using-the-configuration/assignment.md

 versions aligned across all our install methods.
 Remember this is optional, so if you feel funny bumping the chart version when you didn't change the chart itself you can skip that part.
-In practice you'll usually be making changes to both the chart and the Replicated Embedded Cluste configuration in parallel so this probably won't be an issue.
+In practice you'll usually be making changes to both the chart and the Embedded Cluster configuration in parallel so this probably won't be an issue.

 Run the following commands to bump the chart version and add it to your